e-orlov/veddy/README.md

 Veddy will do this all for you, but just double check and make sure it looks OK.
 If you're on a brand new Rails application, you probably don't need to worry too much.
 If it is an already existing Rails app, double-checking is recommended.

-## Pumping Up to Universal Analytics
+## Sending Data Up to Universal Analytics

 To push the code up to Universal Analytics, please look at the example code below and add it before `ga('send', 'pageview');`